-Map between Common Gene Symbol Identifiers and Manufacturer Identifiers
+Map between Common Gene Symbol Identifiers and Manufacturer Identifiers illuminaHumanv4ALIAS is an R object that provides mappings between common gene symbol identifiers and manufacturer identifiers.

 Each gene symbol is mapped to a named vector of manufacturer identifiers.
 The name represents the gene symbol and the vector contains all manufacturer identifiers that are found for that symbol.
 An NA is reported for any gene symbol that cannot be mapped to any manufacturer identifiers.